 Phone consultations are 15 minutes.
-A fee is charged if consults go over the 15 minute increment.
+A fee is charged if consults go over the 15-minute increment.

 What are your late/cancellation policies?

 Clients more than 15 minutes late to scheduled sessions will have to reschedule the following week.
 Once a client has 3 late sessions, a required meeting will be held to discuss continuing therapy.
-Client must cancel within 24 hours of their scheduled session.
+Clients must cancel within 24 hours of their scheduled session.
 A fee will be charged after your second cancelation with no prior notice.

 Are my sessions confidential?

 Confidentiality is one of the most important components between a client and therapist.
 A successful process requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but in your sessions.
-Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
+Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in the session will not be shared with anyone.
 This is called “Informed Consent”.
-Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team, but by law your therapist cannot release this information without obtaining your written permission other than for safety reasons.
+Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team, but by law, your therapist cannot release this information without obtaining your written permission other than for safety reasons.